ajnelson/regxml_extractor/README.md

 A version of Hivex that generates RegXML can be found [here](https://github.com/ajnelson/hivex.git), in the branch '`regxml`'.
 Package dependencies are equivalent to the [upstream hivex](https://github.com/libguestfs/hivex.git).

 Building in OS X is a slight bit trickier.
-Please read this section and the following subsections on OS X before proceeding.
+You can skip to the OS X subsection and ignore this section.

 Git source can be retrieved with: